"Let's see what you got for me this time."

 "Well tell her not to touch my stuff," he replied, rubbing at his head.

-"She's one, she doesn't know any better," I said, pulling one of the toy cars out of Ben's hand and giving it back to Izzy.
+"She's two, she doesn't know any better," I said, pulling one of the toy cars out of Ben's hand and giving it back to Izzy.

 "Hey!
 I'm telling dad!"
 Ben called out, as I turned around and walked out of the room, Izzy in my arms.